eye-division/lucytennyson-yoga/classes.md

 5.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class in a beautiful riverside setting.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon.&nbsp;***Small group meets in the tranquil Sanctuary at St Ethelwolds House.
 All levels.
 Contact me now to reserve your place in the autumn as numbers limited to eight&nbsp; (Next class 12 September)*

 7.15pm - 8.30pm Yoga for all: All welcome, older people, men and younger people, and beginners.
-More experienced students too, especially those looking for a deeper focus and chance to relax after work. *Contact me now to reserve your place in the autumn as numbers limited to eight*
+More experienced students too, especially those looking for a deeper focus and chance to relax after work.&nbsp; Small class in the Sanctuary at St Ethelwolds. *Contact me now to reserve your place in the autumn as numbers limited to eight*

 <br>&nbsp;